 The following examples in this chapter adopt the curl command, which is a data transfer tool that runs the command line by the URL language.
 JSON-RPC API of FISCO BCOS can be accessed by sending HTTP post request through curl commands.
-The URL address of the curl command is set as [jsonrpc_listen_ip] (If the node is less than v2.3.0, set as the configuration item listen_ip) and [jsonrpc_listen_port] of [rpc] in a node config file.
+The URL address of the curl command is set as [listen_ip] and [jsonrpc listen port] of [rpc] in a node config file.
 To format the json data, jq is used as a formatter.
 For the error codes, please check the RPC Design Documentation.
 For the transaction receipt status, please check here.